Heath Steele Mines: History

 The first orebody at the Heath Steele site, Heath Steele A Zone, was discovered in 1953 by prospectors working for Matthew James Boylen.
-Mr. Boylen brought more mines into production than anyone else in Canadian history, and was inducted into the Canadian Mining Hall of Fame.
+Mr. Boylen brought more mines into production than anyone else in Canadian history and was inducted into the Canadian Mining Hall of Fame.
 This was the first discovery in Canada of an ore body by means of an airborne electromagnetic survey (AEM).

 American Metals had financed Mr. Boylen's exploration, and as a result of a 1953 agreement with Inco, acquired a 75% ownership of the new mine.
 Initial exploratory drilling estimated the reserves as including 4200000 t (2.9% Lead, 7.1% Zinc, 1.1% Copper, 3.20 ounces/ton Silver, and 0.02 ounces/ton Gold) and 300000 t (1.2% Lead, 3.5% Zinc, 1.3% Copper, 1.90 ounces/ton Silver, and 0.02 ounces/ton Gold).

-By 1957 a mine and milling operation were established to extract copper, lead and zinc from the ore; it was served by a 30 km railway line from the CN Rail main line at Bartibog Station.
+By 1957, a mine and milling operation was established to extract copper, lead, and zinc from the ore; it was served by a 30 km railway line from the CN Rail main line at Bartibog Station.
 Due to low metal prices and metallurgical issues, the mining operation was suspended in April 1958.
 Mining resumed in June 1962.
 In 1969 the mine started an ambitious expansion, and by 1979 was producing over 185000 t of mineral concentrates per year.

 As the ore body was gradually depleted operations were increasingly dependent on strong metal prices.
-In 1979 Noranda purchased American Metals 75% share in the operation.
+In 1979, Noranda purchased American Metals 75% share in the operation.
 Metal prices declined, forcing the mine to suspend operations in April 1983.
-In 1986 Noranda purchased all of the remaining interest in the mine.
-The mine reopened in 1989, closed in 1991, reopened in 1992.
+In 1986, Noranda purchased all of the remaining interest in the mine.
+The mine reopened in 1989, closed in 1991, and re-opened in 1992.
 Mining was again suspended in July 1993, resuming in November 1994.
-As of 1994 reserves stood at 360000 t (7.1% zinc, 2.0% lead, 0.9% copper and 73 g/t silver).
+As of 1994, reserves stood at 360000 t (7.1% zinc, 2.0% lead, 0.9% copper, and 73 g/t silver).
 The underground mine was finally closed and allowed to flood in 1999.

 Over the years, concerns were often vented concerning the potential environmental impact of this mining operation, and more specifically heavy metal pollution and acid mine drainage, on the Tomogonops and Miramichi River systems.
 Fish kills in these rivers were occasionally (e.g., 1960 and 1991) attributed to the company.

 Geology

-The Heath Steele deposits are volcanogenic massive sulfide ore deposits rich in copper, lead and zinc.
+The Heath Steele deposits are volcanogenic massive sulfide ore deposits rich in copper, lead, and zinc.